 It is credit-card-size so it will fit in a wallet or purse.
-The card only has your unique PIN number and contact details for the Carers Emergency Scheme.
+The card only has your unique PIN number and contact details for the Connected Care Service.
 No personal information is recorded on the card.

 - It will give you peace of mind